SushiOnToast/FoodLink/README.md

 - **API Integration**: Used **Axios** for smooth communication between the frontend and backend.
 - **Prototyping**: Designed and refined the platform using **Figma**, allowing us to visualise and gather feedback early on.
 - **Mapping**: Implemented **Mapbox** to allow location-based search for listings and donors.
+- **Deployment**: The frontend was deployed on vercel whilst the backend was deployed on railway along with the postgresql database, media files such as profile pictures were stored on an AWS s3 storage bucket

 ---